Child Protection Plan

 Our vision is to create a culture in which all orphaned children have the opportunity to grow as respected members of families and become productive citizens who will impact and lead their community towards a better future.
 This vision begins with the goal of ensuring that all orphaned children are protected from abuse, neglect, exploitation, and all other forms of violence.
 We believe that all children have equal rights to survival, protection, health, and education to enable them to lead full and productive lives.

 The purpose of this policy is twofold.
-First, it ensures that all partners, contractors, volunteers, donors, and families participating in the Transition to Home program are committed to: safeguarding children from violence; and undertaking activities which contribute to our vision of protecting and positively developing children.
+First, it ensures that all partners, contractors, volunteers, donors, and families participating in the Transition to Home program are committed to: safeguarding children from violence; and undertaking activities which contribute to our vision of protecting the children in our programs.
 Second, it details the procedures which are in place to prevent and deal with any violations to this policy as well as stipulates that a failure to do so will result in immediate contract termination.
-Prior to committing to our program, and engaging with any vulnerable children, you are required to read the attached: ONETrack Child Protection Policy: Behavior Protocol Guidelines for Stakeholders, and agree to uphold this policy and children’s rights and protection at all times.
+Also, anyone that will be engaging with any children in our program in any capacity are required to familiarize themselves and agree to ONETrack’s safeguarding protocols and procedures, and agree to uphold these policies, committing to children’s rights and protection at all times.

 We recognize that the orphaned children with whom we work are a particularly vulnerable subset of the population.
 For that reason, we commit to advocating on their behalf and ensuring their wellbeing while empowering and nurturing them.
-One of our goals is to develop loved, respected, well-adjusted children who have a strong sense of family and community.
 The impact of all stakeholders on a child’s growth cannot be overstated or underrated.
 Protecting vulnerable children’s wellbeing and rights are not just ONETrack International’s pledge: it is at the forefront of all that we believe and do.

 Critical Response Policy

-If you witness an act of violence or an obvious abuse of a child’s basic human rights you are to immediately notify both the local police and your local ONETrack representative.
+If you witness an act of violence or an obvious abuse of a child’s basic human rights you should immediately notify both the local police and program representative.
 If you are able to intervene, and it is safe to do so, you have an obligation to protect the child.
-Recognizing the particularly vulnerable nature of the orphaned children who participate in ONETrack s Transition to Home program, it is imperative that any action contrary to the Convention on the Rights of the Child, UN Declaration on the Protection and Welfare of Children, or the Hague Adoption Convention be immediately and appropriately addressed.
+Recognizing the particularly vulnerable nature of the orphaned children who participate in a Transition to Home or any program, it is imperative that any action contrary to the Convention on the Rights of the Child, UN Declaration on the Protection and Welfare of Children, or the Hague Adoption Convention be immediately and appropriately addressed.

 Behavior Protocol Guidelines

-The following list of behavioral protocols details which actions are and are not acceptable.
-These are based on universally accepted and culturally appropriate normal ways of interacting with children.
-Each region may have additional local, culturally appropriate behavioral protocols which will be provided in addition to this policy by ONETrack International staff.
+The following behavioral protocols are based on universally accepted and culturally appropriate ways of interacting with children that are generally accepted.
+Each region may have additional local or culturally appropriate behaviors to consider.

--Limited physical contact and only if appropriate: adults must avoid being in compromising or vulnerable positions with a child
+-Limited physical contact and only if appropriate and when required: adults must avoid being in compromising or vulnerable positions with a child

 -Use non-violent, positive, and nurturing methods to manage children’s negative behaviors